the seventy7 collective: 2020 recap

 Bouncing into 2021

-Smart snack specialists Bounce returned to our London studios back in December to shoot their brand-new range.
+Smart snack specialists Bounce returned to our Manchester studios back in December to shoot their brand-new range.

 Our continuing relationship with them has meant we could develop concepts together for a range of assets. seventy7’s photography team were able to capture and produce a diverse variety of images that magnified the fillings and flavours of each product including lifestyle photography that reflected the audience’s culture, stunning stills and GIFs ready-made for socials.